My art name is Royal.

 10. Find meaning in it all – “What is the purpose of my life, my skills, and my awareness?” – A question that should be meditated upon regularly.
 When one has discovered the answer – follow that path.
 Is it to piss off your high school art teacher?
 To send a message to the bourgeoisie?
 To heal the wounds of your past?

 When artists find meaning, they’ll see beauty in the breakdown, magic in everyday mundanity, synchronicities in typical situations.
-The artist should pursue spirituality so long as it does not tread on anyone’s safety, beliefs, or growth (but then again, it wouldn’t be considered spiritual if these concerns are present).
+The artist should pursue spirituality so long as it does not tread on anyone’s safety, beliefs, or growth (but then again, it wouldn’t be considered spiritual if safety concerns are present).

 11. Acknowledge the impermanence – Sad?
 This too shall pass.
 Happy?
 This will also change.
 Angry?
 Only for a moment.
 Victorious?
 Don’t dwell in it too long.
 The artist understands that nothing lasts forever so we MUST be vigilant in cherishing each passing moment.
 Artists shall dedicate their existence to the practice of equanimity, mental calmness, and collected composure.
-Fucks are a currency and we need to have a full reserve of this for the important things.
-The exchange rate is in the form of our peace of mind, energy, and time.
-Artists will make sure the things, people, and situations we are investing our fucks on are worth it.